Rapise and Git Integration¶

 Purpose¶

-SpiraTest Integration built into Rapise meets basic needs of distributed development, source control and file versioning.
-However the growth of the team and increasing complexity of project as well as introduction of CI/CD and build pipelines making it more natural to use Git for the test source management.
+SpiraTest Integration built into Rapise addresses the basic needs of distributed development, source control, and file versioning.
+However, the growth of the team, increasing project complexity, and the introduction of CI/CD and build pipelines make it more natural to use Git for test source management.

-Also it is common practice to store test files together with source code and documentation, and this makes another vote for having it all in Git repository.
+It is also common practice to store test files alongside source code and documentation, which further supports using a Git repository for all assets.

 When to Use¶

-You probably don't need Git support, if you are developing few or many tests alone or in a small team.
+You probably don't need Git support if you are developing tests alone or in a small team.

-And you will benefit from Git if it is already used in your project, or you have a large project containing many dependent tests, shared data and files.
+You will, however, benefit from Git if it is already used in your project, or if you have a large project containing many dependent tests, shared data, and files.

 Git Repository¶

-Having Git means having one more node on the diagram:
+Integrating Git introduces one more node on the diagram:

-In addition to Rapise used for test development and SpiraTeam used for test management, we have a Git Repository used for source version control.
+In addition to Rapise, used for test development, and SpiraTeam, used for test management, a Git Repository is introduced for source version control.

-When linking a test case to Spira, Rapise should know that test sources are managed by Git and don't need to be stored into the repository.
+When linking a test case to Spira, Rapise needs to be aware that test sources are managed by Git and do not need to be stored in the Spira repository.

 Usage¶